The Time Value Of Our Home

 THE TIME VALUE OF OUR HOME ON THE MARKET

-When our home comes onto the market, buyer activity typically spikes (towards the market value of the property) and is at its peak during the early stage of our home’s marketing.
-Buyer activity typically spikes because this is when both existing buyers (who are already on the market for their next home) and the constant flow of new buyers entering the market see a property that’s new and fresh on the market for the first time.
+Buyer activity typically spikes during the early stage because this is the period when both existing buyers (who are already on the market in search for their next home) and the constant flow of new buyers (who are entering the market and starting to search for their next home) see a property that’s new and fresh on the market for the first time.

 Our job is to harness this spike and peak of buyer activity, as the hot period presents to us our greatest window of opportunity to attract the most buyer interest!

-Doing so will enable us to attract a strong crowd of buyers through our door, in turn creating the strong level of interest, competition and demand we’d need to achieve the best price (i.e. the market value or above).
+Doing so will enable us to attract a strong crowd of buyers through our door, in turn creating the strong level of interest, competition and demand we’d need to achieve the best price! (i.e. the market value or above)

-At this early stage of our marketing, our home is at its freshest, which buyers generally tend to favour and prioritise the most; and so the pool of interested buyers for our home will be at its strongest!
+At this early stage of our marketing, our home is at its freshest, which buyers will generally tend to favour and prioritise the most; and so the pool of interested buyers for our home will be at its strongest!

 I have covered the approaches to correct pricing in more detail from the perspectives of saleable pricing, accessible pricing, buyer enquiry pricing, and band pricing, elsewhere in this guide - click the links to jump to those sections.

-Although our home can still be seen for the first time by a constant flow of fresh eyes, even new buyers entering the market generally tend to largely favour and prioritise fresher and more recent properties on the market.
-So the longer our home remains on the market, the less favourably it’s looked at by both existing buyers and new buyers entering the market (see diminishing buyer confidence from social proof affirmation).
+Although our home can still be seen for the first time by the constant flow of fresh eyes, even new buyers entering the market generally tend to largely favour and prioritise fresher and more recent properties on the market over older properties.
+So the longer our home remains on the market, the less favourably it’s looked at by both existing buyers and new buyers!
+(See diminishing buyer confidence from social proof affirmation).

-We will miss out on our most likely and promising buyers, either because they will come across our home and consider it to be beyond their price range and/or not offering the best value in its price bracket (i.e. less saleable or even not saleable) and therefore ignore it; or our home will not visible to them at all in their search results because it falls outside of their search/price criteria.
+We will miss out on our most likely and promising buyers, either because they will come across our home and consider it to be beyond their price range and/or not offering the best value in its price bracket (i.e. less saleable or even not saleable) and therefore ignore it; or our home will not be visible to them at all in their search results because it falls outside of their search/price criteria.

 Thanks to the wealth of property resources and data that are readily and freely available, buyers are informed and savvy to the market and can easily compare and recognise which properties are appropriately priced and which are overpriced.